Bakkopi/todolist-api/README.md

 ## Usage

-1. Ensure all setup steps have been followed and run the API application.
-(Accessible at [http://localhost:8080](http://localhost:8080)).
+1. Ensure all setup steps have been followed and run the API application. ([http://localhost:8080](http://localhost:8080)).
 2. Import the [Postman Collection](Todo List API.postman_collection.json) provided into your local Postman.
 3. Send and modify requests according to the templates provided.
 Have fun!